How solar thermal works

 Solar thermal vs solar PV

 The market for solar thermal has declined since solar PV became cheaper and more popular.
 Many solar thermal companies stopped trading.
-But now that installing solar thermal systems is part of the Green Homes Grant, and solar PV isn’t, solar thermal will become more viable again.
+Installing solar thermal systems was part of the short-lived Green Homes Grant, and solar PV isn’t, so check locally if there are any new or expanded green grant schemes which might be applicable.

 Solar water heating is more efficient than using solar PV panels to heat water.